eduedudev/java-ddd-skeleton/README.md

 - **Event-driven architecture** using RabbitMQ
 - **MariaDB** with **Hibernate** for persistence
 - **Hexagonal Architecture** for better modularity
+- **Fixed Gradle build issues** that required executing the app without a .jar

 ## 📂 Project Structure